broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 ## Introduction to the RNA with UMIs workflow

 The [RNA with UMIs pipeline](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/rna_seq/RNAWithUMIsPipeline.wdl) is an open-source, cloud-optimized workflow for processing total RNA isolated with the Transcriptome Capture (TCap) method.
 TCap is a technique that hybridizes exome baits to cDNA library preparations to better facilitate RNA-sequencing in low-input or poor quality (degraded) samples.
-These libraries may additionally be prepared with Unique Molecular Identifiers (UMIs) which can help distinguish biological signal from noise resulting from PCR amplification.
+These libraries may additionally be prepared with Unique Molecular Identifiers (UMIs), which can help distinguish biological signal from noise resulting from PCR amplification.

 Overall, the workflow performs UMI correction, aligns reads to the genome, quantifies gene counts, and calculates quality metrics.
 The workflow produces genome- and transcriptome-aligned BAMs with indices and quality metrics files.